NodeScriptLang/guides/src/faqs/terms-&-conditions.md

 **NODESCRIPT TERMS AND CONDITIONS OF SERVICE ("Terms")**

 **NodeScript is a service owned and operated by UBIO Limited (UBIO).
 NodeScript is a visual node-based automation platform for building scalable applications directly in your browser.
 These Terms set out the basis upon which UBIO provides Services (including any Free Services) to Clients.
+NodeScript is a Service for businesses, it is not intended for domestic or personal use.**

-By signing up to use UBIO's Service (which includes clicking a box to confirm acceptance of these Terms and the \[**[privacy policy](./privacy-policy.md)**\]), the Client enters into a legally binding contract with UBIO.**
+**By signing up to use UBIO's Service (which includes clicking a box to confirm acceptance of these Terms and the \[**[privacy policy](./privacy-policy.md)**\]), the Client enters into a legally binding contract with UBIO.**

 1.  **INTERPRETATION**